ParvThakar/Parvthakar/README.md

 - 📫 How to reach me **Parvthakar@gmail.com**

-- ⚡ Fun fact **I’m a 1000-rated chess player on chess.com—sharp on the board and always leveling up.**
+- ⚡ Fun fact **I’m a 1500-rated chess player on lichess—sharp on the board and always leveling up.**

 <h3 align="left">Languages and Tools:</h3>